 - Do you walk around like you're in a fog?

 - How's your attitude at work and home?

 Think about this: if you're overwhelmed, and your performance at your job suffers, you could get written up.
 This adds to the stress you're already experiencing because you have too many things on your to-do lists.
 This could cause you to become aggressive to the ones you love, whether their family members or friends or co-workers you're friends with, whatever the case may be.

-Obviously, overwhelm is not good.
-Not only for your productivity but your overall life.
+Overwhelm is not good for your productivity or your overall life.